Idaho Diminished Value Claims

 In Idaho, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, Idaho law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+An Idaho diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
 Idaho is considered a diminished value state, meaning this right is recognized under state law.

 Save Time